X

-Charles R. Swindoll once said that life is 10% what happens to you and 90% of how you react to it.
-That rings true when it comes to living with a lung disease that requires using supplemental oxygen.
+Life is 10% what happens to you and 90% how you react to it.* This rings true when it comes to living with a lung disease that requires using supplemental oxygen.
 While getting used to using a small portable oxygen machine may take some adjustments, the advantages far outweigh any costs.
-Oxygen therapy provides many benefits, and now with portable oxygen concentrators, you can get the oxygen you need and breathe easier while maintaining your freedom and independence.
+Oxygen therapy provides many benefits, and now with portable oxygen concentrators, you can get the oxygen you need, reduced breathlessness and peace of mind when you are outside of your home and away from your stationary concentrator.

 Benefits of Portable Oxygen Concentrators

-There are so many benefits of portable oxygen concentrator (POC) use for lung disease.
-A portable oxygen machine can not only make breathing easier and less laborious, but it offers the following benefits, too:
+There are so many benefits of portable oxygen concentrator (POC) use for lung disease, including:

-Supplemental oxygen, worn at least 15 hours a day [1], increases survival in some patients.
-And today’s portable oxygen technology allows you to utilize portable oxygen therapy 24 hours a day, 7 days a week, anytime, anywhere.
+Supplemental oxygen, worn at least 15 hours a day, increases survival in some patients.[3]
+And today’s portable oxygen technology allows you to utilize portable oxygen therapy 24 hours a day, 7 days a week, all day, every day, at home or away.

 Improves Exercise Tolerance